 Now, with advances in neuroscience, we’re able to record brainwaves and look at the function of the brain through imaging.
 And we are doing brain surgery.
 We are able to see some of the things happening in the brain.

-But we are still seeing that there is so much more in a human being—a human mind and a human soul—that we cannot explain just by looking at the brain.
-Everything is intertwined, that’s one of my favorite words, but they are not the same.
+Still, there is so much more in a human being—a human mind and a human soul—that we cannot understand just by looking at the brain.
+Everything is intertwined (that’s one of my favorite words), but they are not the same.

 What questions would you like to explore?

 When someone is losing brain function through a neurodegenerative disease like multiple sclerosis or Alzheimer’s Disease, advanced dementia or even a stroke, is that person losing themselves?
-They are losing their memory, losing some sense integration but they’re not losing their essence as a human.
+They are losing their memory, losing some sense integration, but I believe they’re not losing their essence as a human.

 I’m curious about the concept of the soul as separate from the human body, including the brain.
 I want to learn more and dive into the literature about this dualism.